JGCRI/gcam-doc/fusion.md

 };
 ```

-You will notice that I have also included the XML parsing hooks that GCAM uses to initialize it's components.
+You will notice that I have also included the XML parsing hooks that GCAM uses to initialize it's components such as `XMLParse` and `toInputXML`.
 Providing these hooks will be necessary however you can use which ever means to set up your component as is appropriate for you.

 The source will then look like the following shell: